-As always, I hope you enjoy today’s holidays and observances, a music link to Sir Mix-a-Lot; factoids of interest for this day in history, a relevant quote from the Korean War Memorial, hoping your day is free from interfacing with people who display inurbanity towards you, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to the Kay Kyser and His Orchestra, factoids of interest for this day in history, the fact that you are not being exposed to any mizzle; a relevant quote from Peggy Fleming on role of parents in her career as a skater, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1992 Number One Song—the number one song in 1992 on a run of 5 weeks in that position was “Baby Got Back” by Sir Mix-a-Lot.
-Here is a performance by him of the song: https://www.youtube.com/watch?v=_JphDdGV2TU
+3. 1948 Number One Song— the number one song in 1948 on a run of 6 weeks in that position was “Woody Woodpecker” by Kay Kyser and His Orchestra.
+Here is a recording of the song: https://www.youtube.com/watch?v=wyCDt5rZ5b0

 On this day in:

+a.
+1929 the Geneva Convention regulating the treatment of prisoners of war was signed by 53 nations.

 b.
-1929 the Geneva Convention regulating the treatment of prisoners was signed by 53 nations.

-e.
-1974 the House Judiciary Committee voted Articles of Impeachment for obstruction of justice against President Richard Nixon.
+1974 the House Judiciary Committee voted 27-11 in favor of impeachment based on obstruction of justice of Richard Nixon.

 Alaskanpoet for Hire, Poems to Admire